 Madeleine plays Beatrix Potter as the Cheltenham Everyman brings to life one of the author's most magical tales.

 Aladdin, Hereford, Courtyard Theatre, 26 Nov - 7 Jan

 Madeleine will be returning to Hereford's Courtyard Theatre for her sixth consecutive year, to play the genie in this traditional family pantomime.

 Twelfth Night, Islington, The Hope Theatre

-Madeleine played Olivia in Thick as Thieves' frenzied, irreverent, four-hander adaptation of one of Shakespeare's best loved plays.
+Madeleine played Olivia in Thick as Thieves' frenzied, irreverent adaptation of one of Shakespeare's best loved plays.